jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.41 TraceDownslopeFlowpaths

-Traces downslope flowpaths from one or more target sites (i.e. seed points)..
+Traces downslope flowpaths from one or more target sites (i.e. seed points).

 *Parameters*: